vvcephei/hg-cmdserver.js/Readme.md

 I'm sorry if my javascript style is crap and/or a heterogeneous mix of different styles.
 I'm working on it, but I'm also busy.
 If you have some suggestions, I'd be glad to hear them.

+* Testing

+I use nodeunit.
+To run the tests, just install nodeunit and then run
+$ nodeunit test